gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Even as she spoke something hooted in the distance.
-"How are we going to get *home*, Maddy?" her sister asked in a frightened little voice.
+"How are we going to get *home*, Maddy?" her sister asked in a hopeless little voice.

 "I don't know,"
-Maddy confessed helplessly.
+Maddy confessed.

 The hoot came again.
 Another answered it.
+"What kind of bots are those?"
+Maddy asked.

-"There are worse things here than Lasercase and its crew," Dockety said darkly.
+"There are worse things here than bots,"
+Dockety said darkly.
 "We must go."

-They set off again,
-west toward their distant home.
+They set off west toward their distant home.
 Dockety took the lead,
 scanning the ground with its lasers and occasionally waving them around bubbling sinkholes